Todd Kalis

-Todd Alexander Kalis (born May 10, 1965) is a former American football player in the National Football League (NFL).
-He was an offensive lineman for the Minnesota Vikings (1988–1993), the Pittsburgh Steelers (1994) and the Cincinnati Bengals (1995).
+Todd Alexander Kalis (born May 10, 1965) is an American former professional football player in the National Football League (NFL).
+He was an offensive lineman for the Minnesota Vikings (1988–1993), Pittsburgh Steelers (1994) and Cincinnati Bengals (1995).

-After starting his final (36) with Arizona State University which included three Bowl Game appearances (Holiday, Rose and Freedom), Kalis was the 17th offensive lineman (the fifth guard) in the fourth-round (108th pick) of the Minnesota Vikings in the 1988 NFL Draft.
+After starting his final 36 games with Arizona State University – which included three Bowl Game appearances (Holiday, Rose and Freedom) – Kalis was the 17th offensive lineman (the fifth guard) in the fourth-round (108th pick) of the Minnesota Vikings in the 1988 NFL draft.

 Early life

 Kalis was born in Stillwater, Minnesota.
 He spent his early childhood there before moving with his father, mother and two sisters to Hudson, Wisconsin.
 Shortly thereafter he moved again to Phoenix where he attended Thunderbird High School and lettered in football, tennis and track and field.